Last Updated on August 9th, 2019

 The average person with acne waits nine months before beginning treatment.
 That is a long time for them to remember the name of a specific acne product that works best for their skin, especially if the product has long name or relies on the term “acne” in its brand name.
 We barely remember the names of some of our friends without search engines and smart phones.

 The people who sell you acne products know all about the Google effect.
 They know that in the Internet era, people just don’t remember specific product names any more—unless they use them or they have seen them over and over again.
 That is why acne treatment sites mention the same products over and over again, hoping you will remember the name when it comes time to buy the products you need.

-That’s also why vendors of acne treatment products put up pages on Facebook and tweet about their products on Twitter and resort to pay-per-click advertising.
+That’s also why vendors of acne treatment products take to social media2, putting up pages on Facebook and tweeting about their products on Twitter, and resort to pay-per-click advertising.
 They struggle to get to the top of the first page of results on Google by creating more and more and more new and original useful content.
 And that’s not necessarily a bad thing.

 There is a very simple way to use the Google effect to your advantage.
 You don’t have to do any of the kinds of memory tricks that went out of style with 8-track tapes.
 You don’t have to do a Google search every time you need a new acne product.
 All you need to do is to bookmark this site.

 We’ll come clean.
 We would like for you to think of Exposed Skin Care whenever you think of acne products.
 We have a good conscience about it, because we know that this product line works really well for about 98% of the people who use it and we take care to ensure that everything we tell you is just as factual and helpful as we can make it.
 But we also realize that the 2% deserve the best acne treatment, too.